PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch.md

 ---
 title: Update API Objects in Place Using kubectl patch
-description: Use kubectl patch to update Kubernetes API objects in place.
+description: Use kubectl patch to update PlaidCloud API objects in place.
 Do a strategic merge patch or a JSON merge patch.
 content_type: task
 weight: 50
 ---